sharon088/Nodejs-mongo-helm/README.md

 ### Verifying the Deployment

-1. Check the status of the MongoDB StatefulSet:
+1.  **Check the status of the MongoDB StatefulSet:**

     ```bash
     kubectl get statefulsets <release-name>-mongo
     ```

-2. Check the status of the application Job:
+2.  **Check the status of the application Job:**

     ```bash
     kubectl get jobs <release-name>-k8s-test
     ```

-3. Check the logs of the `k8s-test` Job to verify successful MongoDB connection:
+3.  **Check the status of the application Job Pods:**

     ```bash
-    kubectl logs <your-k8s-test-pod-name>
+    kubectl get pods -l "job-name=<release-name>-k8s-test"
     ```

-    * Replace `<your-k8s-test-pod-name>` with the name of the Pod created by the Job.
+    * You may observe a Pod with a status of `Init:0/1`.
+This indicates that the init container, named `wait-for-mongodb`, is running but has not yet completed successfully.
+    * Once the init container completes, the Pod's status will change to `Init:1/1`, indicating successful completion.
+    * **What is an Init Container?**
+        * Init containers are specialized containers that run *before* the main containers in a Pod.
+They are used to perform initialization tasks that must be completed before the application can start.
+        * In this case, the init container is defined in the `k8s-test-mongo-job.yaml` file.
+        * The init container uses `busybox` and the `nc -z` command to verify that the MongoDB Service is reachable on the specified port.
+        * **`busybox`:** A lightweight image containing common Unix utilities, including `nc` (netcat).
+        * **`nc -z`:** A command that checks if a port is open without sending data.
+        * The init container ensures that the main `k8s-test` container only starts after MongoDB is ready.
+    * After the init container completes and you see the `Init:1/1` status, the main container will start, and the Pod's status will change to `Running`.

+4.  **Verify Job Pod Logs and MongoDB Connection:**

+    ```bash
+    export JOB_POD_NAME=$(kubectl get pods -namespace default -l "job-name=<release-name>-k8s-test" -o jsonpath="{.items[0].metadata.name}")
+    kubectl logs $JOB_POD_NAME
+    ```

+    * You should see output similar to:

+        ```
+        connecting to mongo
+        connected to mongo
+        ```

-4. Check the status of the MongoDB Service:
+5.  **Check the status of the MongoDB Service:**

     ```bash
     kubectl get svc mongodb